alwinruby/Sandbox1/README.md

 Create a class and add methods for reuse.

 When you declare a class its automatically in strict mode, this was introduced in ES5.

+**Remember only one constructor a Class**

+A constructor builds an initial object for us